INSTRUCTIONAL I REQUIREMENTS:

 Students must enroll in two sections of SPPA 586-- Advanced Clinical Externship over two semesters.

-REQUIRED TEST SCORES and cumulative grade point average (as of 2012):
+REQUIRED TEST SCORES and cumulative grade point average:

-I. Fundamental Subjects: content Knowledge (0511) Passing scores according to GPA
+1. Fundamental Subjects: content Knowledge (5511) Passing scores according to GPA

 1. Qualifying Score: 3.0 GPA score of 150